 Strength in Numbers: Over 160 Reasons to Choose Winnipeg

-Boeing Canada Winnipeg currently employs about 1,500 people.
+Boeing Canada Winnipeg currently employs over 1,400 people.

 Winnipeg boasts the largest aerospace centre in Western Canada—the third-biggest in the country.

 Winnipeg's aerospace companies produce and sell products and services valued in excess of $1.6 billion per year.